CALENDAR & NEWS

 A "married couples allowance" now exists.
 This is not an additional allowance, but simply a transfer of 10% of one spouse's personal allowance to the other, where one spouse is a basic rate payer and the other does not pay tax at all.
 This situation needs to be kept under review/considered annually, the maximum saving is 10% of the personal allowance at 20%.

-Whilst we cannot do anything to change tax rates or allowances it may be possible to look at an individual situation and take advantage of opportunities to reduce an individuals overall liability, dependant on attitude to general investment risk etc. We do not, however, participate in or sell any aggressive tax avoidance schemes.
+Whilst we cannot do anything to change tax rates or allowances it may be possible to look at an individual situation and take advantage of opportunities to reduce an individuals overall liability.
+This can at one end be by simply by claiming previously unclaimed allowances or at the other by taking advantage of government encouraged investment, dependant on attitude to general investment risk etc. We do not, however, participate in or sell any aggressive tax avoidance schemes, nor will we act for clients involved in such schemes.

 CALENDER Important Dates